apache/solr/README.md

 You can run Solr in Docker via the [official image](https://hub.docker.com/_/solr).

-To simply run Solr in a container and expose the Solr port, run:
+To run Solr in a container and expose the Solr port, run:

 `docker run -p 8983:8983 solr`